 Konstantinos Maniadakis, the Greek Himmler

-Konstantinos Maniadakis (Greek: Κωνσταντίνος Μανιαδάκης) was a Greek Army officer and politician who became notorious as the formidably efficient head of the internal Security Services of the 4th of August Regime (1936–1941).
+Konstantinos Maniadakis (Greek: Κωνσταντίνος Μανιαδάκης) was a Greek Army officer and politician who became notorious as the formidably efficient chief of the internal Security Services of the 4th of August Regime (1936–1941).

 He was born in Sofiko, Corinthia, on 25 July 1893.
 He was a career Engineers officer in the Army, but in 1929 he resigned from it.
 He was a long-standing acquitance of Ioannis Metaxas and, when the latter established the 4th of August regime, Maniadakis was one his strong men as the head of one of the three most important new vice-ministries established.
 However, he was not Metaxas’ first option, as the Archigos first chose Theodoros Skylakakis.
 However, after Skylakakis was forced to resign, Metaxas appointed Maniadakis to head the Under-Ministry of Public Security.

 Under the supervision of Maniadakis, the Gendarmerie force increased by 20%, the City Police – free from political interference and partisan considerations – also boomed and the Political Police force Asfaleia (the Greek equivalent to the Gestapo) increased its staff from 190 to 445 officers and non-commissioned officers and about 1,200 agents.

 It was also entrusted with one of the basic functions of the Metaxas government: the fight Communism.
 In fact, Maniadakis’ most notable accomplishment may have been the near total suppression of the Greek Communist Party KKE.